daronphang/programming-resources/networking/protocols/transfer/HTTPS/CA.md

 - At least one intermediate certificate
 - End-entity certificate

-#### Trust anchor (root certificate)
+### Trust anchor (root certificate)

-The root CA serves as the trust anchor in a chain of trust.
-The validity of this trust anchor is vital to the integrity of the chain a a whole.
+The root certificate (trusted root) serves as the trust anchor in a chain of trust, and is at the center of the trust model that undergirds **Public Key Infrastructure**.
+The validity of this trust anchor is vital to the integrity of the chain as a whole.

 The root certificate (along with private key) is treated with the highest level of security and is usually stored offline in a protected facility.

+Every device includes a root store which is collection of pre-downloaded root certificates (and their public keys) that is native to its OS i.e. Apple, Google, Microsoft, Mozilla.

+A root certificate is invaluable, because **any certificate signed with its private key will automatically be trusted by browsers.** Each CA will have more than one root certificate.

-#### Intermediate certificate
+### Intermediate certificate

-The trust anchor has the ability to sign and issue intermediate certificates.
+CAs do not issue signed certificates (end user SSL certificates) directly from their root certificates for security reasons.
+To insulate themselves, CAs issue intermediate root certificates that are signed by their root private keys.

 Intermediate certificates provide a flexible structure for conferring the validity of the trust anchor to additional intermediate and end-entity certificates in the chain.

 Intermediate certificates serve an administrative function; each intermediate can be used for a specific purpose i.e. issuing SSL/TLS certificates, confer the root CA's trust to other organizations, etc.

 They also provide a buffer between end-entity certificate and root CA, protecting the private root key from compromise.
 For publicly trusted CAs, the CA baseline requirements prohibit issuing end-entity certificates directly from the root CA, which must be kept securely offline.

-#### End-entity certificate (SSL certificate)
+### End-entity certificate (SSL certificate)

 An end-entity certificate is the final link in the chain of trust.
 It serves to confer the root CA's trust, via any intermediates in the chain, to an entity such as a website, company or person.